So Here’s What I’ve Been Thinking…

 Unexpected Consequences – UFO’s in the 1950’s

 All these balloon flights had an unexpected consequence on a jittery and paranoid nation in the Cold War.
 Before sunrise and after sunset, while the Earth below was dark, high altitude balloons were still lit by sunlight, and their plastic skin glowed and appeared to change color with the change in sun angle.
 Some of the Project Mogul balloon flights were launched from Alamogordo Air Base in New Mexico in 1947, and a few crashed nearby – one near a town called Roswell.
+The military cover-up of the secret purpose of the balloon led to conspiracy theories about aliens and UFOs.
 The start of the Mogul balloon flights coincided with the first reports of UFO’s.
 To someone on the ground, these balloons may have looked like UFOs.

 Because each of these separate balloon programs were highly compartmentalized programs it’s doubtful that there was any one individual who realized that the sum of the programs were putting thousands of high altitude balloons in the air in the 1950’s.
 The MOGUL, MOBY DICK, ASHCAN and GENETRIX programs were the CIA/military’s most closely guarded secret projects.
 Balloon sightings were dismissed with cover story: they were just weather balloons.
 Even as one part of the military tried to investigate these sightings, the other kept them away from the true purpose of the balloon missions.The reason for the denials – 1) the Soviets could have masked their nuclear tests and filtered their reactor emissions if they knew what we were sampling and 2) GENETRIX balloon flights over the Soviet Union were a violation of international law.